davejfranco/fisdemo/README.md

-# AWS Fault Injectio Demo
+# AWS Fault Injection Demo

 This repo contains a demo of how to use AWS Fault Injection Simulator to test your application's resilience to failure.